mycloudfun/kubernetes-fundamentals/exercise-13/README.md

 ## EFK

-EFK stands from Elasticsearch, Logstash and Kibana.
+EFK stands from Elasticsearch, Fluentd and Kibana.

 To install the components, follow the below steps.